Tuesday, July 25, 2023

 There are thirteen lessons consisting of 15-year-old recordings, 5 year-old PDF study guides, and ritual scripts sent every two weeks.
 A week after each lesson, Jason records answers to the questions posted to the Facebook group by current students.
 Occasional discrepancies arise between the MP3 lessons, the PDF study guides, and Jason’s current answers, but these are usually minor and we can flexibly adapt our practices based on the Q&A recordings.
 (It is a little surprising that he is unaware of the small changes to the system that have developed over time and I found it frustrating hearing him tell my fellow students, “I never said that,” when I, too, recalled him saying just that.)

 The course involved a few additional expenses, but Jason advised us (strongly!) not to inquire about the items until they are needed.
 You will never need an altar or shrine space, although a string of beads or counting app is useful for keeping track of mantras.
-(As an aside, I recommend that, if you want to copy rituals by hand, you not use a bound notebook as additional scripts are added each week and changes are made to earlier scripts.)
+(As an aside, I recommend that, if you want to copy rituals by hand, you use loose paper as additional scripts are added each week and changes are made to earlier scripts.)

 Beyond learning from books, I value the fellowship of other students, which in this 15th cycle of the course has been inspiring and supportive.
 Although Jason is “investigating platforms to use for this class that would eliminate any kind of student group entirely,” I hope he chooses to maintain the current arrangement, especially since contact with him is limited to the bimonthly Q&As.